On the Integrality Gap of the Subtour LP for the 1,2-TSP: Introduction

 Recently, progress has been made in several directions, both in improving the best approximation guarantee and in determining the exact integrality gap of the subtour LP for certain special cases of the symmetric TSP.
 In the {\em graph}-TSP, the costs $c(i,j)$ are equal to the shortest path distance in an underlying unweighted graph.
-Oveis Gharan, Saberi, and Singh~\cite{OveisGharanSS10} show that the graph-TSP can be approximated to within $\frac 32-\epsilon$ for a small constant $\epsilon>0$.
-Boyd, Sitters, van der Ster and Stougie~\cite{BoydSSS11}, and Aggarwal, Garg and Gupta~\cite{AggarwalGG11} independently, give a $\frac 43$-approximation algorithm if the underlying graph is cubic.
-M\"omke and Svensson~\cite{MomkeS11} improve these results by giving a 1.461-approximation for the graph-TSP and an $\frac 43$-approximation algorithm if the underlying graph is subcubic.
-Their results also imply upper bounds on the integrality gap of 1.461 and $\frac 43$ in these cases.
-Mucha~\cite{Mucha11} improves the analysis of this algorithm for graph-TSP to a bound of $\frac{13}{9}$.
+If the graph is cubic and 3-connected, Gamarnik, Lewenstein and Sviridenko~\cite{GamarnikLS05} show an approximation algorithm with guarantee slightly better than $\tfrac 32$.
+Oveis Gharan, Saberi, and Singh~\cite{OveisGharanSS10} show that the graph-TSP can be approximated to within $\tfrac 32-\epsilon$ for a small constant $\epsilon>0$ for all graphs.
+Boyd, Sitters, van der Ster and Stougie~\cite{BoydSSS11}, and Aggarwal, Garg and Gupta~\cite{AggarwalGG11} independently give a $\tfrac 43$-approximation algorithm if the underlying graph is cubic.
+M\"omke and Svensson~\cite{MomkeS11} improve these results by giving a 1.461-approximation for the graph-TSP and an $\tfrac 43$-approximation algorithm if the underlying graph is subcubic.
+Mucha~\cite{Mucha11} improves the analysis of the M\"omke-Svensson algorithm to a $\tfrac{13}{9}$-approximation algorithm, and Seb\H o and Vygen~\cite{SeboV12} combine the ideas of M\"omke and Svensson~\cite{MomkeS11} with an algorithm based on a carefully chosen ear decomposition of the graph to obtain a $\tfrac75$-approximation algorithm.
+All of these $\alpha$-approximation algorithms imply a corresponding upper bound of $\alpha$ on the integrality gap for the corresponding graph-TSP instances.

 In Schalekamp, Williamson and van Zuylen~\cite{SchalekampWvZ11}, three of the authors of this paper resolve a related conjecture.
 A 2-matching of a graph is a set of edges such that no edge appears twice and each node has degree two, i.e., it is an integer solution to the LP $(\SUBT)$ with only constraints (\ref{degreecons}) and (\ref{boundscons}).
 Note that a minimum-cost 2-matching thus provides a lower bound on the length of the optimal TSP tour.
 A minimum-cost 2-matching can be found in polynomial time using a reduction to a certain minimum-cost matching problem.
-Boyd and Carr~\cite{BoydC11} conjecture that the worst case ratio of the cost of a minimum-cost 2-matching and the optimal value of the subtour LP is at most $\frac {10}9$.
+Boyd and Carr~\cite{BoydC11} conjecture that the worst case ratio of the cost of a minimum-cost 2-matching and the optimal value of the subtour LP is at most $\tfrac {10}9$.
 This conjecture was proved to be true by Schalekamp et al.\ and examples are known that show this result is tight.

 Unlike the techniques used to obtain better results for the graph-TSP, the techniques of Schalekamp et al.\ work on general weighted instances that are symmetric and obey the triangle inequality.
 However, their results only apply to 2-matchings and it is not clear how to enforce global connectivity on the solution obtained by their method.
 A potential direction for progress on resolving the integrality gap for the subtour LP is a conjecture by Schalekamp et al.\ that the worst-case integrality gap is attained for instances for which the optimal subtour LP solution is a basic solution to the linear program obtained by dropping the subtour elimination constraints.